shriva1/heterogeneity-lengthscale/README.md

-All datasets and images used in this project are hosted at Zenodo:📦 https://doi.org/10.xxxx/zenodo.xxxxxxx
+All datasets and images used in this project are hosted at Zenodo: https://doi.org/10.5281/zenodo.15870101